TDD-Solidity/Crypto-Giveaway-Wheel-White-Paper/README.md

 This document lays out the philosophical underpinnings, technical foundations, and economic mechanisms of the Crypto Giveaway Wheel project.

-We would like to thank the following reviewers, whose contributions and feedback made this document possible:
+We would like to thank the following reviewers, whose contributions and feedback made this project possible:

 - Amal (Consensus)